How to Become a Process Server in 2026

 How to Find and Land Your First Law Firm Client

 1. Build a target list of local law firms.
 Focus first on civil litigation firms, family law firms, and collections practices — the highest-volume consumers of process serving.
-Use Martindale-Hubbell, your state bar's online directory (most states publish this), and a Google search for "[your city] law firm civil litigation."
+Use your state bar's online directory (most states publish this), and a Google search for "[your city] law firm civil litigation."

 2. Send a professional introduction package.
 Create a one-page marketing letter or PDF that includes: your service area, services offered, pricing (or a note that you'll provide a quote), your turnaround time, and your contact information.
 Email this to the office manager, paralegal supervisor, or attorney at each firm on your list.